-- 1. The CAR is the lead of the Assessment Coalition and is accountable to EPA for proper expenditure of the funds and is the point of contact for other coalition members. - a.
-A Memorandum of Agreement documenting the coalition's site selection process must be in place prior to the expenditure of any funds that are awarded under this agreement. - b.
+1. The CAR is the lead of the Assessment Coalition and is accountable to EPA for proper expenditure of the funds and is the point of contact for other coalition members.

+b.
 The CAR shall assess a minimum of two sites in each member's (i.e., the lead member's and non-lead members') geographic boundary.